danielfrg/copper/README.md

 Copper
 ======

-Wrapper around pandas & scikit-learn for doing Data Analysis in python
+Wrapper around python data analysis packages such as pandas, scikit-learn and matplotlib to make data analysis on python easier.

 Requirements
 ------------